ou-ecolab/cybercommons/README.md

+A more detailed help can be found here:https://ou-ecolab.github.io/cybercommons/

 Cybercommons API
 =======
 The Cybercommons framework is a Django Rest Framework API.
 The API leverages MongoDB to provide a Catalog and Data Store for storing metadata and data within a JSON document database.
 The API also includes Celery which is an asynchronous task queue/jobs based on distributed message passing.

 ## Requirements